-- Do not operate the power supply unless it is connected to the converter. - Never allow liquid to spill into the converter. - Do not allow a Microtip to vibrate in air. - Do not allow the vibrating Microtip to contact anything but the sample. - Never place a washer between the converter, probe or horn. - Never apply grease to the mating surfaces or threads of the converter, probe or Microtip. - Should it become necessary to remove a probe, use the wrenches supplied.
-Never attempt to remove the probe by twisting the converter housing or holding it in a vice, as this may damage the electrical connections within the housing.
+- Do not operate the power supply unless it is connected to the converter. - Never allow liquid to spill into the converter. - Do not allow a microtip to vibrate in air for more than 10 seconds. - Do not allow the vibrating microtip to contact anything but the sample. - Never place a washer between the probe and the converter. - Never apply grease to the mating surfaces or threads of the converter, probe or microtip. - Should it become necessary to remove a probe, use the wrenches supplied.
+Never attempt to remove the probe by twisting the converter housing, as this may damage the electrical connections within the housing.

 Note: Overheating will damage the converter.
-See addendum for converter cooling instructions.

-Note: Standard probes/horns can operate normally up to a maximum temperature of 140°F. Customized probes/horns can be made for higher temperatures.
+Standard probes/horns can operate at a maximum temperature of 140°F.